kalendsyang/RAMA/README.md

 # RAMA
-Official repository for RAMA: Retrieval-Augmented Multi-Agent Framework for Cheapfake Detection in Multimedia Verification
+Official repository for RAMA: Retrieval-Augmented Multi-Agent Framework for Cheapfake Detection in Multimodal Fact-Checking